Robert Ballagh: Painting and other plastic arts

 Works of self-portraiture and paintings of his family have also been created over time.
 One of these, Inside Number 3, described by Eamonn Ceannt as moving on from "the conventional architectural perspective of his previous paintings" and marking "a turning round of his own approach to painting", featured his wife as a nude figure on a spiral staircase in their home.
 That work was preceded by No. 3, with his family portrayed conventionally outside their house, and was followed by Upstairs No. 3.
 This was a second intimate portrait, with a mostly nude Ballagh ascending a spiral stairway, seen from the perspective of his wife on their bed with a book of Japanese erotica; he commented that he really felt that Inside Number 3 called for a response, and that the needed male nude had to be himself.
 Later still he painted Inside No. 3 After Modernization (with multiple types of painting included in the background), Upstairs No. 4, and others.
 In a very different setting, he also painted his family on an extended 1978 holiday near Malaga, in Winter in Ronda (1979).
 He also used himself and family members as models for generic characters, and, for example, painted two pictures of his daughter in homage to Marilyn Monroe, Rachel as Marilyn I and II.

 After many years, and one painting looking out to an exterior scene in the mid-1980s, Ballagh started to paint landscape work seriously in the late 1990s, and his 2002 exhibition, Tir is Teanga / Land and Language consisted of 10 landscapes, albeit not of specific places, but typical of some Irish scenes.
 Another commission was to paint the Fastnet Lighthouse for the Commissioners of Irish Lights.

 Ballagh has served as a judge for a number of artistic competitions, including one for murals in West Belfast.
 He has also led community arts work in both Dublin and Belfast, and taught art in prisons.
 One community art project in Dublin, to make a massive mural placed in front of the Custom House, was the subject of an RTE television documentary.

+Alongside Cathy Henderson, Ballagh was selected by NCAD and the Services Industrial Professional Technical Union to create a work to tell the story of the 1913 lockout in early 2012.
+The project, a tapestry series, that was completed in October 2013 and opened by President Higgins at Liberty Hall, Dublin in November 2013.